Zizi Kirana

-Nur Fazelah @ Zizie binti Mad Tahil (born 23 January 1985) or better known as Zizi Kirana is a Malaysian singer, rapper, actress, product ambassador and female host.
+Nur Fazelah binti Mad Tahil (born 23 January 1985) or better known as Zizi Kirana is a Malaysian singer, rapper, actress, product ambassador and female host.

 She is a former participant of Akademi Fantasia in 2009 and a former member of the hip hop group, The Fabulous Cats.
 In addition, she also participated in the second season of the Indonesian reality television show, D'Academy Asia where she represented Malaysia.

 Music career

 Zizi's singing career began after she joined Akademi Fantasia seventh season.
 However, her journey in AF7 came to an end in the fourth week concert when she was eliminated due to an SMS vote that was not in her favor at that time.
 After finishing AF7, Zizi joined the group The Fabulous Cats, which was pioneered by Cat Farish, Adeep Nahar and Wangi Julianda.
 With the group, she recorded several singles including "Cinta Kosmik" and "Pergilah Ayu" as well as the album Fabulousity.
 However, her relationship with The Fabulous Cats did not last long when the group disbanded in 2015.

 Zizi then joined the group Nukilan, while with Nukilan, she rapped efficiently.
 However, Zizi's relationship with the group also did not last long when they disbanded.
-Zizi then participated in a Indonesian reality TV competition, D'Academy Asia season two, starting from this show she was known to fans both in Malaysia, and Indonesia.
+Zizi then participated in an Indonesian reality TV competition, D'Academy Asia season two, starting from this show she was known to fans both in Malaysia, and Indonesia.

 Akademi Fantasia 7

 In 2009, Zizi was successfully selected as one of 14 students accepted into AF7.
 However, her journey stopped at the fourth week concert with another student from the same state as her, namely Rubisa.
-Here are his performances in the academy:
+Here are her performances in the academy: